 Below the Board of Directors roster you'll find a profile of our founding member, current treasurer and guiding light, Judy Bell.

 Judith M. Bell, BA, Treasurer; Founding Member.
 Former family caregiver; retired from the health care field after 45 years.
-Actively involved in a number of community and senior volunteer organizations, e.g. Senior Medicare Patrol (SMP), State Health Insurance Assistance Program (SHIP), Powerful Tools for Caregivers class leader and Master Trainer, Hawaii County Committee on Aging North Kona representative, member of Hawaii Pacific Gerontological Society.
+Actively involved in a number of community and senior volunteer organizations, e.g. Senior Medicare Patrol (SMP), State Health Insurance Assistance Program (SHIP), Powerful Tools for Caregivers class leader and Master Trainer, Hawaii County Committee on Aging North Kona representative.

 Heloise Lochman, BA; President.
-Former family caregiver; retired craftsman, musician.
-Has been a volunteer reading tutor with Ignite Literacy Program at Holualoa School; Reef Teach volunteer.
+Former family caregiver; retired kitemaker, musician.
+Has been a volunteer reading tutor with Ignite Literacy Program at Holualoa School and Reef Teach volunteer.

-Eileen Mena; Director.
+Eileen Mena; Vice President.
 Former family caregiver to husband and mother; retired in 2006 from Department of Justice Office of the U. S. Attorney.
 Has volunteered with Kona Elk's Lodge in the Drug Awareness Program, and AARP on the Big Island.